Psalm 45: Queen for More Than a Day

 What a visual prayer this psalm has become!
 And what a spiritual tonic!
 And how perfectly aligned with the dynamics that mysteriously move me to belief and action.

-Pope John Paul II is also stirred by Psalm 45.
-Last October at a general audience, he said, “The psalmist’s insistence in exalting the woman is important….The Bible loves beauty as a reflection of God’s splendor; even clothing can be raised to a sign of dazzling inner light and purity of soul.”
+Pope John Paul II was also stirred by Psalm 45.
+One October at a general audience, he said, “The psalmist’s insistence in exalting the woman is important….The Bible loves beauty as a reflection of God’s splendor; even clothing can be raised to a sign of dazzling inner light and purity of soul.”

 I certainly didn’t begin my connection to Psalm 45 from the point of insight described by the pope, but today I bask in it.
 The triumph and power of the royal marriage celebrated in this psalm have invigorated my own abilities to step out in faith, to choose a new path, to stand straight with arms open, willing to accept the love of others.
 It is a blessing to have recognized the welcome that was always there—to enter the palace of the king!